 Northern Bottlenose Whale

 They are dark gray or brown with a cylindrical bottle.
-They have a forehead that is squared off behind the beak, which is tubelike.
-They often approach boats and are quite curious.
+They have a forehead squared off behind the beak, which is tubelike.
+They often approach boats and are pretty curious.

 The Northern bottlenose whales have a single calf after a gestation period of 12 months.